Methods for Estimating Capacities and Rates of Gaussian Quantum Channels: Multiple channel uses

 where

-$\tau_3$ is equal to $\pi/2$ for \emph{(2,1,2)} and to $\tau$ for \emph{(2,3,2)}.
+$\tau_3^{\phantom{1}}$ is equal to $\pi/2$ for \emph{(2,1,2)} and to $\tau$ for \emph{(2,3,2)}.

-The ``quantum water filling" effect for the considered model is shown in Fig.\ref{OmegaWaterFil} for symplectic spectral densities $\overline\nu_\xi$, $\nu_\xi$ and spectral densities $\mathcal C_{q\xi}$, $\mathcal I_{q\xi}$.
-Graphs of $\mathcal I_{q\xi}$ calculated through exact solution, zeroth-order and first-order approximations are shown in Fig.\ref{IqApps}.
-Despite some visible difference between exact and approximate spectral densities the corresponding symplectic spectral densities are almost equal, thus resulting to the difference less than 0.05\% between $\underline{C}$ calculated exactly and approximately.
-The small value of this difference comes from the fact that the Holevo-$\chi$ has zero derivative over eigenvalues of $V_\mathrm{in}$ and $V_\mathrm{cl}$ in the neighborhood of solutions of KKT-conditions (as they are equations for optimization problem).
+The solution of the optimization problem for multiple channel uses can be interpreted as ``quantum waterfilling" in analogy with usual (classical) ``waterfilling" introduced for classical Gaussian channels with memory (see e.g.~\cite{NewNoiseChannel}, \cite{HSH} and~\cite{CoverThomas}).
+The dependence of the found spectral densities (also symplectic ones) from $N$ is similar to filling a vessel with water.
+The form of the vessel is defined by the model $V_\mathrm{env}$ and transmissivity $\eta$.
+The symplectic spectral density $\overline\nu_\xi$ goes always up by increasing $N$ (with respect to $\nu_\xi(N=0)$), while $\nu_\xi$ goes always down (or does not change).
+For environment models showing correlation (memory) among modes, the presence of the second stage gives rise to capillary effects on the edges of the vessel resulting to a ``water level" with meniscus form.
+This ``quantum water filling" effect for the considered model is shown in Fig.\ref{OmegaWaterFil} for symplectic spectral densities $\overline\nu_\xi$, $\nu_\xi$ and spectral densities $\mathcal M_{q\xi}$, $\mathcal I_{q\xi}$.
+Graphs of $\mathcal I_{q\xi}$ calculated through exact mode transcendental equation, zeroth-order and first-order approximations are shown in Fig.\ref{IqApps}.
+Despite some visible difference between exact and approximate spectral densities the corresponding symplectic spectral densities are almost equal, thus resulting to the difference less than 0.05\% between the capacities.
+The small value of this difference comes from the fact that the Holevo-$\chi$ has zero derivative with respect to the eigenvalues of $V_\mathrm{in}$ and $V_\mathrm{mod}$ in the neighborhood of the solutions of Lagrange equations (as they are equations for optimization problem).

+In Fig.\ref{MenvFun}-left the capacity $\underline C^{(1)}$ for $\Omega$-model is plotted versus $s$ for different values of $\eta$.
+The universal limit~\eqref{Climit} for $s\to\infty$ is still valid.